cidneyhamilton/cidney.org/_posts/2023-10-18-automating-creating-a-jekyll-post.md

 (defun create-jekyll-draft
   (title)
-  "Creates a new buffer and file for a blog post" (interactive "sTitle of blog post: ")
+  "Creates a new buffer and file for a blog post" (interactive "Title of blog post: ")
   (let
     ((filename
        (concat